-The Public Utilities Director is responsible for the overall management of the Public Utilities Department.
-The Public Utilities Director oversees the day-to-day operations of the Electric, Water, and Wastewater Divisions and manages the Division's staff.
-The Director also provides oversight of the Power Plant budget and monitors the contracts the energy coordinator and the power generation operator/manager.
+The Electric Utility Director is responsible for the overall management of the Electric Utility Division.
+The Electric Director oversees the day-to-day operations of the Electric Division and manages the Division's staff.
+The Director also provides oversight of the Power Plant budget, monitors the contracts of the energy coordinator and the power generation operator/manager and is responsible for NAES (Operator) contracts and oversight.
 The Electric Division is organized into three separate operating sections.
 Descriptions of the current Electric Division sections are provided below.